aleclr/bertoti/Patterns/Strategy/AntiPattern/README.md

-## AntiPattern Strategy - HERANÇA - Implementation
+## AntiPattern Strategy: HERANÇA - Implementation